emmorts/gario/README.md

 After cloning repo, install npm packages by running `npm install`.

 Once it's done, simply start `npm run dev`, which will run both, client and server with watchers.

+In case you want to run them individually, run `npm start` for server, and `gulp watch` for client code watchers.